-By far the largest portion of the Library's net position (85.9 percent) reflects its net investment in capital assets (e.g., library materials, furniture, fixtures, and equipment), which is net of any related debt used to acquire those assets that is still outstanding.
-The Library uses these capital assets to provide services to citizens;
+By far the largest portion of the Library's net position (93.7%) reflects its net investment in capital assets (e.g., library materials, furniture, fixtures, and equipment), less any related outstanding debt that was used to acquire those assets.
+There was no outstanding capital related debt at year end.
+The Library uses these capital assets to provide services to citizens.
+Accordingly, these assets are not available for future spending.

-(A Component Unit of Charleston County, South Carolina) REQUIRED SUPPLEMENTARY INFORMATION (UNAUDITED) MANAGEMENT'S DISCUSSION AND ANALYSIS YEAR ENDED JUNE 30, 2013 consequently, these assets are not available for future spending.
-An additional portion (\$31,004) of the Library's net position (0.86 percent) represents resources that are subject to external restrictions on how they may be used (restricted net position).
-The remaining balance of unrestricted net position (\$478,561) may be used to meet the Library's ongoing obligations to citizens and creditors.
+An additional portion (\$33,307) of the Library's net position (0.99%) represents resources that are subject to external restrictions on how they may be used (restricted net position).
+The remaining balance of \$178,316 is unrestricted and may be used to meet the Library's ongoing obligations to its citizens and creditors.
 Internally imposed designations of resources are not presented as restricted net position.